connormichalec/ConnorsWindows11Configuration/README.md

 Some productivity software I use in my windows install:

-* Komorebi + yasb
+* <strike> Komorebi + yasb
-* (in place of komorebi I will use zVirtualDesktop just for vanilla virtualdesktop hotkeys)
+* <strike> (in place of komorebi I will use zVirtualDesktop just for vanilla virtualdesktop hotkeys)
+* instead of komorebi I am just using zvirtualdesktop and powertoys snapping as it is less buggy for now.
 * AutoHotKey (required for komorebi)
 * Powertoys
 * Displayfusion